 MNHS is your partner in history education.
-Learn about products, experiences and resources developed to broaden your knowledge and engage students around American Indian history and culture.
+Learn about products, experiences and resources developed to broaden your knowledge and engage students around Native American history and culture.

 In Your Classroom

 Primary Source Packets

 Engage students and offer new perspectives about historical people and events through primary source images and inquiry-based activities.
 Many topics to choose from, including Objects of the Fur Trade and American Indian Termination and Relocation.

 Engage students in history with the Ojibwe Shoulder Bag Activity Kit — a creative way to teach Native American culture.

 Live interactive video lessons and two-way conversations with your students, right in your classroom.
 Each lesson, including Native American Culture Preserved in Stone and The Great Lakes Fur Trade, comes with a free teacher’s guide full of optional activities and resources.

 Amid the prairie grasses of southwestern Minnesota are islands of uncovered rock, where Native American ancestors left carvings called petroglyphs.
 They tell a story that spans more than 7,000 years.
 School programs incorporate history, anthropology, archaeology, and biology.

 Mille Lacs Indian Museum and Trading Post (Onamia)